ShawnOakley/rspec-rails-examples/README.md

 See the well-commented files in the [spec/support](spec/support) directory for walkthroughs on how to configure popular testing gems, such as DatabaseCleaner, Capybara, and FactoryGirl.

 Hopefully this will be of help to those of you learning RSpec and Rails.
-If there's anything missing you'd like to see covered in the project, please submit your request via the [issue tracker](https://github.com/eliotsykes/rspec-rails-examples/issues), I'd be happy to help &mdash; [_Eliot Sykes_](https://eliotsykes.com)
+If there's anything missing you'd like to see covered in the project, please submit your request via the [issue tracker](https://github.com/ShawnOakley/rspec-rails-examples/issues), I'd be happy to help &mdash;